Iron-voldy/IOT-Piano-Doc/docs/testcases.md

 ## **Integration Test Cases**

-### **Test Case 12: Arduino to Backend Communication**
+### **Test Case 12: ESP32 to Backend Communication**
-- **Description**: Ensure smooth communication between the Arduino and the backend server.
+- **Description**: Ensure smooth communication between the ESP32 microcontroller and the backend server.
-- **Preconditions**: The Arduino and backend server are configured correctly.
+- **Preconditions**: The ESP32 and backend server are configured correctly.
 - **Test Steps**:
-  1. Place a weight on the scale and press the button.
+  1. Play a song on the ESP32 and trigger data transmission.
   2. Check the backend server logs to ensure the data is received and processed.
-- **Expected Result**: The weight data should be successfully transmitted to the backend without errors.
+- **Expected Result**: The performance data should be successfully transmitted to the backend without errors.

 ---

+These test cases will help ensure that the **IoT Piano LED Visualizer System** operates as expected across its various functions, including note playback, performance tracking, UI responsiveness, and backend communication.